videosdk-live/agents-quickstart/Google Gemini (LiveAPI)/README.md

 # 🚀 Google Gemini (LiveAPI) Agent for VideoSDK

-This directory contains example code for integrating a Google Gemini (LiveAPI)-powered voice agent into VideoSDK meetings with Model Context Protocol (MCP) support.
+This directory contains example code for integrating a Google Gemini-powered voice and vision agent (via Live API) into VideoSDK meetings, with full support for the Model Context Protocol (MCP).

 ## 🛠️ Installation